QuantConnect/lean-cli/README.md

   6. The default engine image is set to lean-cli/engine:latest.
   7. The default research image is set to lean-cli/research:latest.

-  When the foundation Dockerfile is the same as the official foundation Dockerfile, quantconnect/lean:foundation is used instead of building a custom foundation image.

 Options:
-  --tag TEXT  The tag to apply to custom images (defaults to latest) --verbose   Enable debug logging
+  --verbose  Enable debug logging
   --help     Show this message and exit.
 ```

 _See code: [lean/commands/build.py](lean/commands/build.py)_